 Rapid diagnostic testing for malaria has revealed that most febrile patients in Africa and Asia do not have malaria.
 FIEBRE will find out what they have and how to treat them.

-Funded by the UK Department for International Development, FIEBRE collaborators include LSHTM, Liverpool School of Tropical Medicine, Universities of Oxford, Barcelona and Otago, and partners in Laos, Malawi, Mozambique, Myanmar and Zimbabwe.
+Funded by the UK Department for International Development, FIEBRE collaborators include LSHTM, Liverpool School of Tropical Medicine, Universities of Oxford, Barcelona and Otago, and partners in Laos, Malawi, Mozambique and Zimbabwe.